 Services for other Family Professionals

 A Certified Financial Divorce Specialist can work with other professional experts to support clients through financial disclosure, explain their financial options, and guide them to a resolution.

-Lawyers often have large case loads, but still wish to show their clients care and attention beyond asking them to fill out the F8 (Financial Statement) form.
-By referring clients to a financial expert who can assist and educate them about finances, they will feel less overwhelmed and more prepared to make fundamental decisions for their futures.
-By using a financial divorce professional, lawyers can spend fewer resources on helping clients understand the financial implications of their situation and devote more time to the legal issues.
-Clients will value the referral and feel supported and valued by their lawyer.
+Lawyers often have large case loads, but still wish to show their clients care and attention.
+By referring clients to a financial expert who can assist and educate them about finances, lawyers will feel less overwhelmed and more prepared to make fundamental decisions for their clients' futures.
+By using a financial divorce professional, lawyers can spend fewer resources on helping clients understand the financial implications of their situation, and devote more time to the legal issues.
+Clients will value the referral, and feel supported and valued by their lawyer.

 Participation as a Financial Mediator in the Mediation Process

-I have over 70 hours of mediation training and assist family mediators of all backgrounds with the financial part of the Memorandum of Agreement.
-As a mediator, you are aiming for a peaceful and fair approach for everyone involved.
+With over 70 hours of mediation training, I assist family mediators of all backgrounds with the financial part of the Memorandum of Agreement.
+As a mediator, aim for a peaceful and fair approach for everyone involved.
 Still, your client needs to make sound financial decisions to avoid any future pitfalls and future legal fees.
-As a financial mediator, I can guide you and your clients through this part of the process, leaving all other matters your expertise.
+As a financial mediator, I will guide you and your clients through this part of the process, leaving all other matters to your expertise.

 Participation as a Financial Neutral in the Collaborative Family Law Process